Alexander

 After completing his campaign in the Indian subcontinent, Alexander led his army back westward, traversing the treacherous Gedrosian Desert.
 The crossing was marked by harsh conditions, crippling heat, and severe shortages of food and water, resulting in substantial losses among his troops.
 Despite these hardships, Alexander’s overarching goal remained the continued stabilization of his empire, which he had expanded dramatically through conquest.
 His resolve to return to Persia stemmed in part from the need to restore control over restive satraps and governors who had begun to abuse their positions during his extended absence.

-Once he arrived in Persia, Alexander made a notable effort to integrate the Persian aristocracy and customs into his dominion more fully.
+Once he arrived in Persia, Alexander made a notable effort to integrate the Persian aristocracy and customs more fully into his dominion.
 His famous mass marriage ceremony at Susa illustrated this policy: he and many of his officers married Persian noblewomen in a grand affair intended to symbolically unite Greek and Persian cultures.
 Alexander believed that by merging the traditions of both peoples, he could lay a firmer foundation for the lasting governance of his vast empire.
-Some of his own Macedonian officers remained wary of this policy, seeing it as an undesirable shift away from their cherished homeland values.
+Some of his Macedonian officers remained wary of this policy, seeing it as an undesirable shift away from their cherished homeland values.

-In an attempt to foster unity, Alexander also adopted certain elements of Persian court protocol, including the wearing of Persian clothing and the practice of proskynesis, bowing or prostrating before the king.
+In an attempt to foster unity, Alexander also adopted certain elements of Persian court protocol, including the wearing of Persian clothing and the practice of proskynesis—bowing or prostrating before the king.
 This move caused friction with many of his Macedonian companions, who were accustomed to treating their king as a “first among equals” rather than a distant monarch.
-Nonetheless, Alexander persisted, believing that his new approach served as a pragmatic response to the challenge of ruling so vast and diverse a territory.
+Nonetheless, Alexander persisted, believing that his new approach was a pragmatic response to the challenge of ruling so vast and diverse a territory.

 Despite considerable administrative demands, Alexander did not remain static in one place.
 He journeyed extensively through the provinces, dispensing justice, inspecting garrisons, and establishing new settlements when needed.
 Everywhere he went, he reinforced his image as a ruler who combined Greek and Persian ideals: a formidable conqueror, a patron of cultural fusion, and an absolute monarch committed to sustaining order.

-The ambitious, beautiful and ruthless Roxana from Bactria, a woman dancer remarked to be much like Olympias, soon became the wife of Alexander, and soon bore him an heir, also named Alexander.
-However, Alexander also married Stateira, the daughter of Darius, along with marrying his Companions to elite Persian women in the Marriages of Susa.
+The ambitious, beautiful, and ruthless Roxana from Bactria—a woman dancer remarked to be much like Olympias—soon became the wife of Alexander and later bore him an heir, also named Alexander.
+However, Alexander also married Stateira, the daughter of Darius, and arranged the marriages of his Companions to elite Persian women in what became known as the Marriages of Susa.

 Hephaestion fell gravely ill in Ecbatana in 324 BCE and died not long afterward.
 Alexander was said to be inconsolable at the loss of his dearest companion.
-Reports describe how he drove around on chariot in mirror image of Achilles, lay hopelessly alone and forbade music, decreed an extensive period of mourning throughout the empire, and even staged lavish funeral rites worthy of a hero after the oracle of Zeus Ammon affirmed his request to promote Hephaestion to that level.
+Reports describe how he rode about in a chariot in mirror image of Achilles, lay hopelessly alone, forbade music, decreed an extensive period of mourning throughout the empire, and even staged lavish funeral rites worthy of a hero—after the oracle of Zeus Ammon affirmed his request to elevate Hephaestion to such a status.
 His death left an immense void for Alexander, foreshadowing the final months of the Macedonian king’s earthly life, which would also end abruptly in Babylon the following year.

 THE END

-Alexander began to associate with the Babylonian priesthood more and more.
+Alexander began to associate more and more with the Babylonian priesthood.
 He left Ecbatana and made his way toward Babylon, the city he intended to use as his administrative capital.
-Although still mourning, he continued to issue orders to strengthen governance in the far-flung provinces, aiming to ensure that the satraps and local rulers understood the permanence of Macedonian power.
+Although still in mourning, he continued issuing orders to strengthen governance in the far-flung provinces, aiming to ensure that the satraps and local rulers understood the permanence of Macedonian power.

 In Babylon, Alexander renewed efforts to integrate Hellenes and Persians into a functioning imperial administration.
-He arranged for mass demobilizations of some veterans to return home, partially as a reward for their years of service and partly to reduce the financial burden on the treasury.
+He arranged for the mass demobilization of some veterans to return home, partially as a reward for their years of service and partially to reduce the financial burden on the treasury.
 However, he also replenished his army with fresh troops from the eastern satrapies, maintaining the core of a formidable fighting force for future expeditions.
-Alexander was firmly focused on solidifying the foundation of his empire.
+Alexander remained firmly focused on solidifying the foundation of his empire.

-Even as Alexander planned for fresh ventures, a series of troubling omens and unsettling portents seemed to cast a shadow over his final days.
+Even as Alexander planned new ventures, a series of troubling omens and unsettling portents seemed to cast a shadow over his final days.

 Alexander entertained foreign envoys from as far as Carthage and Italy, reinforcing his reputation as a world conqueror open to diplomatic exchange.
 Simultaneously, he convened councils with top officers like Perdiccas, Ptolemy, and Seleucus to refine his plans for both immediate governance and the upcoming Arabian campaign.
-His ability to maintain a frenetic schedule and supervising administrative reforms underscored his indefatigable energy, a quality that had propelled his conquests from Greece to India.
+His ability to maintain a frenetic schedule while supervising administrative reforms underscored his indefatigable energy—a quality that had propelled his conquests from Greece to India.

 Suddenly, however, Alexander fell seriously ill after a banquet held by his Companion Medius.
-Over roughly two weeks, his condition worsened, with fever and debilitating pain.
-Classical sources (Arrian, Plutarch, Diodorus, and others) differ on the exact cause, offering possibilities ranging from overindulgence in drink, poison plots, or simple malaria contracted in the marshy environs of Babylon.
+Over roughly two weeks, his condition worsened, marked by fever and debilitating pain.
+Classical sources (Arrian, Plutarch, Diodorus, and others) differ on the exact cause, offering possibilities ranging from overindulgence in drink to poison plots or simple malaria contracted in the marshy environs of Babylon.
 Whatever the true source, his entourage grew increasingly anxious, for no physician’s efforts seemed to stem the decline of the thirty-two-year-old king whose vigor had once seemed inexhaustible.

-On June 11 323 BCE, Alexander the Great left the world in Babylon.
-His absnence ended one of history’s most extraordinary chapters ever written.
+On June 11, 323 BCE, Alexander the Great left the world in Babylon.
+His absence ended one of the most extraordinary chapters in history ever written.

 BIBLIOGRAPHY